 Each summer, multiple agencies in Missouri collaborate and place several thousand gypsy moth traps across the state.
 Traps are bright orange, triangular cardboard boxes usually placed on oak trees along roads.
 A pheromone lure inside the traps attracts male moths.
 These moths are then captured by the traps’ sticky-coated, inner walls.
 The first male moth trapped in Missouri was six miles northwest of Springfield in 1974.

 If a moth is found, several traps will be placed in that location the next year to see if the moths are reproducing.
 These traps help us protect Missouri’s forests from this invasive insect, and should not be disturbed.
-(See ‘Missouri Gypsy Moth Survey Positive Trap History Map’ to view positive trap history 1980 to present).
+(See ‘Missouri Spongy Moth Survey Positive Trap History Map’ to view positive trap history 1980 to present).

-The gypsy moth goes through four stages of development- egg, larva (caterpillar), pupa (cocoon) and adult (moth).
-Gypsy moths breed during late summer.
+The spongy moth goes through four stages of development- egg, larva (caterpillar), pupa (cocoon) and adult (moth).
+Spongy moths breed during late summer.
 The females lay eggs in sheltered areas under tree bark and on or in many man-made objects including houses, vehicles, grills, toys and lawn furniture.
 Eggs overwinter and hatch in the spring.
 Upon hatching, young caterpillars crawl to the end of tree branches and disperse by spinning a silk thread that is caught and carried by wind currents.
 The grayish, hairy caterpillars are tiny and are difficult to identify at first but become easy to identify when about half-grown because they have pairs of blue and red dots on their back.
 Mature caterpillars are from 1.5 to 2.5 inches long.
-The gypsy moth larvae reach maturity in mid-June to early-July and then pupate.
+The spongy moth larvae reach maturity in mid-June to early-July and then pupate.
 Adult male moths have brown wings marked with dark, wavy bands, and a 1.5-inch wingspread.
 Adult female moths have similar markings, but are typically white and have a wingspread of about 2.5 inches.
-Because of its versatility, the gypsy moth can spread up to 13 miles per year unassisted.
+Because of its versatility, the spongy moth can spread up to 13 miles per year unassisted.
 With human assistance, they can travel hundreds of miles in a single day.

 For questions or to report a possible infestation, contact the state entomologist at (573) 751-5505.